Why We Need a Social Platform?

 Unfortunately, many small businesses do not have the expertise to utilize those technologies and cannot afford to hire IT experts or digital marketing professionals to benefit from these trends.

-Most of them do not have digital marketing experience to bring the lead or develop strategies to utilize their location-based niche or advantages to compete against the online giant.
+Most of them do not have digital business experience to bring the lead or develop digital marketing strategies to utilize their location-based niche or advantages to compete against the online giant.

 78% of small businesses are operating without any employees, and 98% of small businesses have fewer than 20 employees.

-We create this as a social platform, helping small businesses to build their local business with the support of their local fans and friends.
+We create this as a social platform, to help small businesses for digital transformation to get found from global search engines, and build their local business base with the support of other community members, local fans and friends.